Carkham/m5_blog/bloh.md

 Therefore, we choose the sales data set in the real scene as an example to describe how to use the timeseries package for forecasting.

-## Inference with gluonTS pretrained DeepAR model
+## Inference feature: inference with pretrained DeepAR model

 ### Setup